 8. installation situation (buckling, transverse suspension)

-• Strength verification: Check for compliance with the permissible stresses or fatigue strength verification.
+Check for compliance with the permissible stresses or proof of fatigue strength.

 This requires an iterative approach.